-Women would often split an item, such as a coin, and leave half attached to a necklace on the child being given up, with the idea that perhaps one day the coin could be whole again.
-Operating much like a turnstile at a 24 hour deli, the child would be spun around and once on the other side, began a short slide down a chute into “the basin of abandonment”.
+A sort of turnstile door was constructed so that a woman could drop off the baby without being seen.
+Above it a statue of Mary pointed down, indicating the appropriate drop-off point.
+The child would be spun around and once on the other side, began a short slide down a chute into “the basin of abandonment”.
 On either side of the basin knelt two terra-cotta figures of Mary and Joseph, the basin doubling as a manger.
 The child would then be quickly picked up and brought to be wet-nursed.
+Women would often split an item, such as a coin, and leave half attached to a necklace on the child who was being given up, with the idea that perhaps one day the coin could be whole again.

 Abandoned children were taught life skills—boys learned to read and write, while girls learned sewing and cooking.
 The hospital provided dowries for the girls, who had the option of getting married or becoming nuns.

 Over more than 500 years, thet Ospedale degli Innocenti cared for over 375,000 children.
 Today the building houses a small museum of Renaissance art and continues to help care for abandoned children today.

 Open weekdays from 8:30 a.m. to 7 p.m., and holidays from 8:30 a.m. to 2 p.m.
 Tickets cost €4.